Servicing Southeast VA & Northeast NC

 Appraisal myths & facts

-Legally, an appraiser must be state certified to perform substantiated real estate appraisals for federally-related sales.
-Also by law, you are allowed to receive a copy of the finished appraisal report from your lending agency.
+It is required by law that a real estate appraiser must be state-licensed to offer appraisal reports for federally-related property sales in Virginia.
+You also have the right to acquire a copy of the completed appraisal report from your lending agency.
 Contact BK Appraisal Services if you have any questions about the appraisal procedure.

-Myth: The value of a house will be different depending upon whether the appraisal is ordered for the buyer or the seller.
+Myth: The appraised value of a house will be different depending upon if the appraisal is produced for the buyer or the seller.

-Myth: Any time market value is found, it should be similar to the replacement cost of the property.
+Myth: Any time market value is established, it should be similar to the replacement cost of the property.

-Fact: The way market value is arrived at is based on what a buyer would be willing to pay a willing seller for a house without being under influence from any external party to buy or sell.
-Replacement value is the dollar amount necessary to reconstruct a house in-kind.
+Fact: Without any influence from any external parties to purchase or sell, market value is what a willing buyer would pay a willing seller for a specific property.
+Replacement cost is the dollar amount necessary to reconstruct a property in-kind.

-Myth: There are certain ways that appraisers use to find the opinion of value of a house, like the price per square foot.
+Myth: There are certain methods that appraisers use to determine the value of a property, like the price per square foot.

-Myth: In a strong economy - when the prices of houses in a given area are found to be rising by a particular percentage - the costs of individual houses in the proximity can be expected to appreciate by that same percentage.
+Myth: When the economy is strong and the cost of houses are found to be increasing by a certain percentage, the other homes in the area can be expected to increase based on that same percentage.

 Have other questions about appraisers, appraising or real estate in Virginia Beach City County or Virginia Beach, VA?